Note

 if (p1, p2) not in targets:

-Now we're ready to optimize the PSL model – this may take a few minutes to run:
+Now we're ready to run optimization on the PSL model and infer the grounded atoms.
+This may take a few minutes to run:

 Let's examine the results.